avalon-lang/docs/source/reference/encapsulation.rst

         | Tertio

-The type ``trio`` in the code above can be accessed outside the package within which it is declared.
+The type ``trio`` in the code above cannot be accessed outside the package within which it is declared.
 It is not necessary to declare a type public since all declarations, type declarations included, are public by default.

 .. warning::
-    A type declared public cannot be used with public global variables or in public functions signature.
+    A type declared private cannot be used with public global variables or in public functions signature.

 Variable declarations
 ---------------------